 Science is a quest, using verifiable facts, for new knowledge about the real world.
 Art creates its own reality and therefore summons up emotions and often a sense of beauty in the viewer.
 Does aesthetics also play a part in scientific research?
-Prof. Dr Hans Galjaard (1935) has curated an exhibition focusing on the beauty of science.
+Prof. Dr Hans Galjaard (1935) curated an exhibition focusing on the beauty of science.

 The challenge was to find out if there were images of great beauty in the natural sciences.
 Over the past two years approximately a hundred researchers at thirty institutions have been approached.
 They work in the following disciplines: physics, chemistry, geology, microbiology, marine biology, botany, fungal diversity, cell biology of higher organisms, human reproduction and astronomy.